Ally Sentnor: College career

-Sentnor tore her ACL minutes into her first preseason game for the North Carolina Tar Heels in 2021.
-She got back onto the college field in 2022, scoring on her regular-season debut against Wilmington.
-In her redshirt freshman season, she ranked second on the team with 10 goals and added 2 assists in 25 games as North Carolina won the Atlantic Coast Conference regular-season title.
+Sentnor tore her anterior cruciate ligament (ACL) minutes into her first preseason game for the North Carolina Tar Heels as a freshman in 2021.
+She made her return to the college field in 2022, scoring in her regular-season debut against Wilmington.
+She finished her redshirt freshman season ranked second on the team with 10 goals and added 2 assists in 25 games as North Carolina won the Atlantic Coast Conference regular-season title.
 Five of her goals came during the NCAA tournament as North Carolina reached the national title game, where they lost to UCLA 3–2 in overtime.
 She was named to the All-ACC first team and NCAA all-tournament team.

-Sentnor scored a team-high 11 goals with 7 assists in 23 games in the 2023 season.
-She recorded goal contributions in each of her last seven games, including four goals and three assists in four games of the NCAA tournament.
-She was involved in all three goals in their 4–3 quarterfinal loss to BYU.
+Sentnor scored a team-high 11 goals with 7 assists in 23 games as a redshirt sophomore in 2023.
+She recorded goal contributions in each of her last seven games for the Heels, including four goals and three assists in four games of the NCAA tournament, and was involved in all three goals in their 4–3 quarterfinal loss to BYU.
 She was named the ACC Midfielder of the Year, first-team All-ACC, and third-team United Soccer Coaches All-American.
 She chose to turn professional after the season but continued studying online to complete her degree in 2024.